mattiasflodin/reckless/README.md

 * As all string formatting is done in a single thread, it could theoretically limit the scalability of your application if the formatting is very expensive.
-* Performance becomes somewhat less predictable.
+* Performance becomes somewhat less predictable and harder to measure.
 Rather than putting the cost of the logging on the thread that calls the logging library, the OS may suspend some other thread to make room for the logging thread to run.

 Basic use
 =========